zyedidia/micro/runtime/help/options.md

 	default value: `true`

-* `eofnewline`: micro will automatically add a newline to the file.
+* `eofnewline`: micro will automatically add a newline to the end of the file when saving.

 	default value: `false`